Barak (tribe): Migration to the western side of the Euphrates

 Baraks planned another uprising against the state.
 Burning their crops, they threw 80 Ottoman officials into the fire.
-At the same time, Baraks passed the river with their camels and herds, starting a bloody battle with the Kurds.
-Defeated, Kurds fled the region and settled in the Armenian and Chepni-inhabited regions to the north of Nizip.

-Meanwhile, because fertile plateaus that were suitable for grazing were back in the eastern side of the river, the Baraks, who were already partially farmers, quickly adapted to a fully settled life.
+They passed the river with their camels and herds, starting a bloody battle with the Reşwan tribe, which fled the region and settled in the Armenian and Chepni-inhabited regions to the north of Nizip.
+This last migration marked the tribe's full adaptation to a settled life, as fertile plateaus that were more suitable for grazing were left in the eastern side of the river.
 In 1835, Francis Rawdon Chesney mentioned that the land extending from Sajur River to Birecik was being cultivated by Turkomans of the Barak tribe, which shows that Baraks were either settled or semi-nomadic by early 19th century.
 In 1855, Carl Ritter mentioned that northwards from Sajur River lived settled Turkomans of the Barak tribe.
 Still, 70-80 tents of nomad Baraks went further west and spread around Gaziantep, later merging with Yörüks in the region, while staying in touch with the settled Baraks.